 Check out Big surf at Banzai Pipeline

-The famous Banzai Pipeline is active and a fun place to be in winter time.
+No Oahu itinerary is complete without a visit to the famous Banzai Pipeline is active and a fun place to be in winter time.
 When the surf is up the surfing competition is at its peak, it’s time to head out to Pupuke’a and Sunset Beach park to see the big wave action.
 Even during the non-peak time frame, it is fun to just go out and see the locals enjoying the ocean surf at this well-known attraction in the North Shore area.

 Location – Sunset Beach Park, Pupuke a, Oahu, HI